-- This feature is available only in the Advanced Edition. - This feature is not available in single-user mode.
+- This feature is not available in single-user mode.
 This is because in single-user mode instances run in a single process, and it cannot start parallel workers.

 13.1 Installing High-Speed Data Load

 This section describes how to install high-speed data load.